stuartemiddleton/uos_clpsych/README.md

 ## 2. Proposed Framework
 <img src="https://github.com/stuartemiddleton/uos_clpsych/blob/main/image/Pipeline.png" alt="Framework">
 <br>

 ## 3. License

 ### 3.1 Data Set:
 The CLPsych data set is proprietary and not shared here.
-Please contact the competition organisers to get its copy.
+Please contact the competition organisers at clpsych2022-organizers@googlegroups.com to get a copy of its distribution.
 ### 3.2 Software:
  (c) Copyright University of Southampton, 2022, Highfield, University Road, Southampton SO17 1BJ